pssolanki111/polygon/docs/Options.rst

 .. autofunction:: polygon.options.options.OptionsClient

-**NOTE** if you don't want to use the option symbol helper functions, then you can just go to the data :ref:`option_endpoints_header` documentation
+**NOTE** if you don't want to use the option symbol helper functions, then you can just go to the desired endpoint documentation from the list to left

 .. _option_symbols_header: